connerkward/search_engine/README.md

+This is a "search engine" built in python that uses term frequency–inverse document frequency (TF-IDF), pagerank, duplicate removal hashing, ntlk tokenization with stopword removal, etc.

 TO OPERATE:

 First install the required packages.
 Working index is inlcuded in files, however, to rebuild the index on a new set of files, folders "INDEX", "INVERT", and "DATA" must be created in project root prior to this.
 Depending on OS, make sure the variable DATA_DIR points to the right folder.
 This program was run on Windows.
+To build the index, inside the DATA folder place folders with website names and inside the website files.

 MAC AND LINUX